House Mouse

 Key Features

-- Pointed snout with long whiskers
+- Pointed snout with prominent whiskers

-- Large rounded ears with minimal hair
+- Large, rounded ears with sparse hair

-- Small black bead-like eyes
+- Small, black, bead-like eyes

 When You’ll See Them